Gay Games

-It retains similarities with the Olympic Games, such as the Gay Games flame which is lit at the opening ceremony.
-The games are open to all who wish to participate, without regard to sexual orientation, and there are no qualifying standards.
+The Gay Games have some similarities with the Olympic Games, such as the Gay Games flame that is lit at the opening ceremony.
+Similar to the EuroGames, the games are open to all who wish to participate, without regard to sexual orientation, and there are no qualifying standards.
 Competitors come from many countries, including those where homosexuality remains illegal and hidden.

 The 1994 Gay Games, held in June in New York City to coincide with the 25th anniversary of the Stonewall Riots, the modern start of the LGBTQ movement in the United States, "overtook the Olympics in size" with 10,864 athletes compared to 9,356 at the 1992 Barcelona Olympics and 10,318 at the 1996 Atlanta Olympics.